 - Go around the perimeter of the omelette with the spatula, lifting the setting edges towards the middle so that the still liquid egg in the middle runs behind it.
 Do this for NO LONGER than about 30 seconds, no more than a couple of times for the whole omelette.
 Turn the heat down.

 - When the omelette is nearly set, golden underneath but still runny on top (remember the egg will go on cooking after you take it off the heat) add the filling… herbs, cheese or anything from the list below.
 Don’t overload the omelette, you’ll lose the whole Platonic essence of it.

-- Add the salt and pepper.
-Don’t add these before because they will destroy the texture – the seasoning breaks down the enzymes.
+- Add the salt.
+Don’t add this before because it will destroy the texture – the salt breaks down the enzymes.